-The school ensures that the designated safeguarding lead (and deputies) also undertakes training in inter-agency working and other matters as appropriate
+The school ensures that the designated safeguarding lead (and deputy) also undertakes training in inter-agency working and other matters as appropriate pupils) or promise to keep a secret.
+In accordance with statutory requirements, where there is a child protection concern, this must be reported to the designated safeguarding lead and may require further referral to and subsequent investigation by appropriate authorities.